Commercially viable scandium deposits are rare, making widespread use of the metal tricky. However, there is indeed opportunity in the space.

 As Kaiser has explained, "There's an enormous latent demand for scandium if it ever became available on a primary, scalable basis."

-In other words, the only barrier to accessing demand from a whole new family of high-performance aluminum materials and energy/lighting products is the lack of a commercially viable larger-scale scandium production.
-Interestingly, Kaiser’s work highlights two important scandium market events in recent months that may “have the potential to launch scandium demand growth over the next decade towards a 1,000 (tonne per annum) market worth $2 billion.”
+In other words, the only barrier to accessing demand from a new family of high-performance aluminum materials and energy/lighting products is the lack of commercially viable larger-scale scandium production.
+Interestingly, Kaiser's work highlights two important scandium market events that may "have the potential to launch scandium demand growth over the next decade towards a 1,000 (tonne per annum) market worth US$2 billion."

-For one, Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO) announced in early 2020 that it has developed a route to recovery for scandium at its Sorel-Tracy facility in Quebec, where it produces titanium slag from the Lac Tio iron-titanium deposit.
+For one, Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO) announced in 2020 that it has developed a route to recovery for scandium at its Sorel-Tracy facility in Quebec, where it produces titanium slag from the Lac Tio iron-titanium deposit.
+In mid-2021, Rio Tinto began commercial-scale operations at its new scandium oxide production facility.

 Secondly, Scandium International Mining filed an application in late 2019 for a patent protecting a method for recovering scandium and other metals from the waste streams of copper oxide leaching operations.
-In mid-2020, the company announced that copper raffinate tests showed there is enough recoverable scandium using its patent-pending process to match the supply growth coming from Rio Tinto’s recovery of scandium from its titanium upgrading slag.
+In mid-2020, the company announced that copper raffinate tests showed its patent-pending process could recover enough scandium to match the supply being added to the market by Rio Tinto.

-“Conditions are finally right for scandium to become the ideal lightweighting solution for aluminum,” said Kaiser in his note.
+"Conditions are finally right for scandium to become the ideal lightweighting solution for aluminum," Kaiser said in his note to investors.

 This is an updated version of an article originally published by the Investing News Network in 2014.